WEST BROMWICH ALBION FOOTBALL CLUB LTD

-5.5 The Retail Department is unable to offer refunds or exchanges on replica products that have been finished with a name or a number.
+5.5 The Retail Department is unable to offer refunds or exchanges on replica products that have been printed with a name or a number.
 This also applies if a player leaves the Club during the current season.

 6. COMMUNITY ACTIVITIES